Rapptz/eos/eos-tz/README.md

 ## Features

 Unlike the parent library, this doesn't work in `no_std` targets.
 Therefore there is no feature to disable the `std` integration.
 This is due to the usage of File I/O and allocation.
 Likewise, this library uses the default set of features of the parent library without a way to customise it.
-This includes features such as `macros` or `localtime`.
+This includes features such as `macros`.

+**Default features**:

+- `localtime`: Support for the `Local` timezone type.

+**Optional features**

 - `bundled`: Bundle the data of the `tzdb` at compile time directly into the executable.
 This bundles the data from the `eos-tzdata` crate.